Ford EcoSport review

 Otherwise the Ecosport looks very much like a Ford Fiesta in a hall of mirrors: stretched upwards.
 The new family grille is present and correct, and inside the dashboard comes straight from the Fiesta, too – but without the quality that you’ll find in Britain’s best supermini or the Ecosport’s rivals.

-The multi-award-winning 1.0-litre, three-cylinder Ecoboost engine is available in 123bhp form, but the 1.5-litre 90bhp diesel is a better bet for its blend of refinement, handling balance and, more importantly, economy – the 1.0 or entry-level 1.5-litre petrol engines aren’t especially efficient in a class where high mpg and low CO2 are the norm.
+The multi-award-winning 1.0-litre, three-cylinder Ecoboost engine is available in 123bhp form, and seems the logical choice if you put driving dynamics ahead of efficiency, even if in the EcoSport this unit lacks some of its usual verve.
+A better bet generally is the 1.5-litre 90bhp diesel, which combines improved refinement, handling balance and, more importantly, economy – not that the diesel, EcoBoost or entry-level 1.5-litre petrol engines stand out as particularly frugal in a class where high mpg and low CO2 are the norm.
 None of the three engines offer especially sparkling performance, either.

 The Ford EcoSport only managed four stars in its EuroNCAP crash test, in spite of having a full roster of airbags on board.
 An adult occupant score of 93% is good enough, but with 77% for child occupants, 58% for pedestrian safety and 55% for safety assistance features, the Ecosport trails some rivals.